stvliu/thingsboard.github.io/_includes/docs/reference/performance-aws-instances.md

 ## Thank you

 Thank you for taking your time to read all this stuff.
-Thanks to the ThingsBoard community that creates issues and shares performance solutions around the time.
+Thanks to the GridLinks community that creates issues and shares performance solutions around the time.
 Thanks to [Sergey](https://github.com/smatvienko-tb) for performing the tests, performance improvements, and contribution to this article.

-It was ThingsBoard 3.3.3 version.
+It was GridLinks 3.3.3 version.
 We will work on performance improvements in 3.4.x

 Feel free to send us feedback or share your fancy setup on [GitHub](https://github.com/thingsboard/performance-tests/issues)